Thresholding

 off.

-Note that unlike the image with a white background we used above, here
+Note that unlike the image with a black background we used above, here

-the peak for the background colour is darker than the foreground objects
+the peak for the background colour is lighter than the foreground

-or nuclei.
-Therefore, change the comparison operator less
+objects or nuclei.
+Therefore, change the comparison operator greater

-mask.
-Then apply the mask to the image and view the thresholded image.
+appropriate mask.
+Then apply the mask to the image and view the

-If everything works as it should, your output should show only the
+thresholded image.
+If everything works as it should, your output should

 Here are the commands to create and view the binary mask